Turtlesaurus731/FinalProject420-SF2-RE/README.md

 # FinalProject420-SF2-RE
+## Author: Patrick Huy The Tran (2584955)
-Final project for the course 420-SF2-RE, DATA STRUCTURES AND OBJECT ORIENTED PROGRAMMING at Vanier college
+This is the final project for the course 420-SF2-RE, DATA STRUCTURES AND OBJECT ORIENTED PROGRAMMING at Vanier college